-Endometriosis is a common condition which affects around 1 in 10 women across the world.
-Endometriosis means that tissue grows in places outside of the uterus, where it does not belong and acts in the same way as the tissue which naturally lines the womb (endometrium).
+This is a common condition which affects around 1 in 10 women across the world.
+Endometriosis occurs when tissue grows in places outside of the uterus where it does not belong and acts in the same way as the tissue which naturally lines the womb (endometrium).

 This means that whenever a woman gets her period that tissue sheds and bleeds much in the same way as normal womb tissue.
 However, unlike a normal period, this tissue cannot escape from the vagina and, because it grows in abnormal places like the ovaries, fallopian tubes, bladder, bowel and stomach, it frequently causes intense pain, inflammation and sometimes scarring.

 What treatment options exist?